Science + Health

 As you pursue experience in Public Health it is common to consider pursuing clinical positions, as these can provide you with hands-on experience in the realm of healthcare that is applicable to Public Health.
 However, remember that many clinical positions require a certification in that specialty.
 Being as though each certification you gain takes more training and money upfront on your part, this can be a significant barrier to entry.
 Because of this, we recommend thoroughly reviewing the logistics of certification programs before deciding to pursue them.

 Additionally, once you hold a certified position, you have a bigger purpose than your own to serve in the workplace.
 In other words, there are demands more immediate than building your resume.
-However, know that these experiences are often an invaluable investment; regardless of the outcome, they will gift you hands-on knowledge and technical capabilities that will carry you through your career, therefore the investment may be worthwhile.
+However, know that these experiences are often an invaluable investment; regardless of the outcome, they will give you hands-on knowledge and technical capabilities that will carry you through your career, therefore the investment may be worthwhile.

 Envelope icon Want Emails on This Career Path?